This post may contain affiliate links. For more information, read my disclosure policy.

-Self-rising flour is a combination of all-purpose flour, baking powder, and salt.
-You often see it in bread and baked good recipes, like biscuits.
-Sometimes you’ll see it called for in pancake recipes, cakes, or cupcakes, but you should never use self-rising flour in yeasted recipes.
-It also cannot be substituted in place of all-purpose flour or bread flour, but you can use AP flour to make self-rising flour.
-Since self-rising flour includes baking powder, you can really only substitute it in recipes that call for AP flour, salt, and baking powder.
-According to King Arthur Flour, self-rising flour is a staple in many Southern kitchens, and is made from a softer, lower-protein flour than all-purpose flour.
+It cannot be substituted in place of all-purpose flour or bread flour, but you can use AP flour to make self rising flour.
+Since this flour includes baking powder, you can really only substitute it in recipes that call for all-purpose flour, salt, and baking powder.
+According to King Arthur Flour, it is a staple in many Southern kitchens, and is made from a softer, lower-protein flour than all-purpose flour.

 Where can you buy it?

-Most grocery stores carry self-rising flour, and all the major brands have it.
+Most grocery stores carry this flour, and all the major brands (Pillsbury, King Arthur, etc) have it.
 However, some smaller stores (or stores like Target) may not carry it in some areas since it’s not a widely used product.
 That’s when learning how to make self-rising flour at home is key for recipe success.

 It’s easy and you probably already have all the ingredients you need.